Good question! It's a known fact - grass forage is the main component and source of minerals, so why do we need to balance their diet?

 FACT - Our UK grasslands are deficient in many of the essential key minerals, i.e copper, zinc, magnesium, phosphorous, selenium, and way too high in others, i.e. calcium, iodine, iron and manganese.

-FACT - Changes in the chemistry of grass cause changes in the chemistry of the horse, with many chronic health issues being due to unbalanced micronutrients.
+FACT - Changes in the grass chemistry cause changes in the chemistry of the horse, with many chronic health issues being due to unbalanced micronutrients.

-FACT - Most alleged 'behavioural' issues will resolve by feeding nutrients balanced to our known UK forage deficiencies, which balance the horse's chemistry.
+FACT - Most alleged 'behavioural' issues (they're not behavioural) will resolve by adding back in what's deficient in our forage, which balance the horse's chemistry.

-Along with hay, water and salt, supplementing the key mineral supply is the nutrient foundation of the diet, and in the perfect world, how we supplement our horses should be adapted to the mineral content of their regular forage and their feedbowl content.
+Along with hay, water and salt, supplementing the key mineral supply is the nutrient foundation of the diet.
+In the perfect world, how we supplement our horses should be adapted to the mineral content of their regular forage and their feedbowl content.

 That said, there are certain standard values for mineral supply, and our EquiVita/VitaComplete mineral balancers are formulated to target the recognised standard nutrient/trace element deficiencies in our UK grasslands and forage.